Fiscal Management

 Revised: 7/10; 12/18

-The final certified budget shall be considered as the authority for all expenditures to be made during the fiscal year.
+The final certified budget will be considered as the authority for all expenditures to be made during the fiscal year.

 Adopted: 6/70